12 8 / 2013

 11 4 / 2013

-Anonymous asked: Have you gotten the chance to travel while at Oxford?
+Anonymous said: Have you gotten the chance to travel while at Oxford?
 What have you done during the long-ish breaks between terms?

 Whoa, when did this ask come in?
 Sorry, anon!